 Yes, we do have working cats.

-Our cats provide rat abatement in the aviary.
-They are feral stray cats from the Seattle Alley Cat Project.
+Our cats are not pets, they are staff.
+They provide rat abatement in the aviary.
+The two cats are feral strays from the Seattle Alley Cat Project.
 They are a non-profit TNR organization monitoring the feral cat population in the Seattle area.
 They place feral cats in homes, especially the kittens.
 Unfortunately, not all ferals adapt to the life of a house cat.
 Nor can they all be returned to feral colonies.
-I adopted my cats from their “Barn Kitty” program.
+We adopted our cats from their “Barn Kitty” program.
 Some are FIV+, others were returned to the organization after an unsuccessful adoption.
 They live outdoors in a secure area and the resident rats pack their bags and move along down the road

 We take unadoptable pets from other local agencies.
 We take surrenders from our veterinarian.
 We take old hens and ducks being offered up “for the soup pot.”
 We take hens from unsuccessful urban chicken projects.
 We take second-hand lab animals.
 We take in stray pets whose owners can’t be located.
 We inherit pets from cancer victims.
 We foster pets for people in transition who aren’t ready to surrender.